-For each topic, the Discussions screen lists the total number of messages posted and the number of unread messages.
+For each topic, the Discussions screen lists the total number of threads, posts, and unread messages.

 Reading Messages in Discussions

-There are two ways of viewing the messages inside a topic—using the Grid Style message list or the Reading Style message list.
+There are two ways of viewing the messages inside a topic—using the Grid View message list or the Reading View message list.
 See the Discussions section in Setting Your Preferences to learn how to change your view.

-In the Grid Style message list, a list of messages appears at the top of the page, showing the subject, author and date for each message.
-Select a message’s subject to read the message; the full message appears either at the bottom of the screen or in a new window, depending on your personal settings.
+- In the Grid View message list, a list of messages appears at the top of the page, showing the subject, author and date for each message.
+Select a message’s subject to read the message; the full message appears below the message list.

-In the Reading Style message list, the full text of every message is always displayed.
-Select the Mark Read link below a message’s header to tell the system when you've read a message.
+- In the Reading View message list, the full text of every message is always displayed.

-In either style, use the View dropdown list at the top right of the page to switch between Threaded view, where messages are grouped with their replies, and one of the Unthreaded views (All Messages, Unread Only, Flagged Only) where you can sort messages any way you like.
+In Grid view, use the View dropdown list at the top right of the page to switch between Threaded view, where messages are grouped with their replies, and one of the Unthreaded views (All Messages, Unread Only, Flagged Only) where you can sort messages any way you like.